pingidentity/scim2/README.md

 ## Supported Versions
 As of version 4.0.0, the UnboundID SCIM SDK requires Java SE 17 or greater.

-As of version 6.0.0, Jackson 3.x is leveraged for high performance JSON processing and for broad compatibility with other HTTP libraries.
+As of version 6.0.0, [Jackson 3](https://github.com/FasterXML/jackson) is leveraged for high performance JSON processing and for broad compatibility with other HTTP libraries.
 For Jackson 2 support, use the latest release before 6.0.0.

 ## Structure
 This library is separated into multiple modules to target specific use cases, and consists of the